 Is there slippage for makers?
 How are prices determined when adding liquidity?

 - There is no price impact when adding liquidity (oracle price is used).

 - There may be slippage if other makers are adding / removing liquidity at the same time as you, or if trades cause the current price range to change.
 You can set the slippage tolerance to meet your needs.

 As a maker, are there any restrictions on removing liquidity?

 - No, you can add and remove liquidity any time, just like on Uniswap v3.

 - Note: Removing liquidity may result in a permanent position (ie. taker position) that can be closed when desired.

 Do makers have to provide 2 tokens?

-- Makers only need to provide USDC or any of the supported non-USDC collateral types (e.g. ETH/WETH and FRAX), which is used as margin to mint the virtual tokens used for perpetual contract trading.
+- Makers only need to provide USDC or any of the supported non-USDC collateral types (e.g. ETH/WETH), which is used as margin to mint the virtual tokens used for perpetual contract trading.

 Why is there a range for APR?